ysyk2021/how-to-create-a-continuous-learning-workplace-culture-that-promotes-skill-development-and/src/chapter-2-2.md

-# The benefits of promoting skill development and personal growth in the workplace

 Continuous learning workplace cultures are environments where employees are encouraged to develop their skills and knowledge on an ongoing basis.
 In this chapter, we will explore the benefits of promoting skill development and personal growth within the workplace.